padawan/mt-plugin-memo/README.md

 1. Go to the global plugins page and click on the Memo Settings tab.
 1. Tick the "Display a global message" checkbox (unchecking it will prevent the message to show up).
 1. (Optional) enter a CSS Class to style the message using MT's own CSS classes for messages (i.e. info, alert, error, beta).
 1. Enter the message (formatted as HTML) in "Message Body".
-Note: this code will be wrapped into a <div id="global-memo" class="msg msg-class">…</div> block, where _class_ will be replaced by whatever you put into the CSS Class field above.
+Note: this code will be wrapped into a <code>&lt;div id="global-memo" class="msg msg-_class_"&gt;…&lt;/div&gt;</code> block, where _class_ will be replaced by whatever you put into the CSS Class field above.

 ## L10N